A practical guide to data collection with OpenTelemetry and Prometheus

 Two main areas of focus have been interoperability with Prometheus, another open source project Grafana Labs is heavily invested in, and instrumentation SDKs.
 Now that OpenTelemetry Metrics is stable, we’re seeing it gain traction among our users, and more people are coupling OTel with Prometheus as the backend.

 In the last year, there have been massive strides in the usability of Prometheus with OpenTelemetry led by the Prometheus working group, which is made up of OpenTelemetry members and users who have an interest in Prometheus and Prometheus members and users who helped OTel become and remain Prometheus compatible.
 And yes, there are some Grafanistas in the mix.
+In fact, Grafana Labs is the only company that is a leading contributor to both projects (#1 company contributor to Prometheus and a top 10 contributor to OTel).
 For my part, I am a Prometheus maintainer who is also actively involved in the Prometheus WG and have been connecting the two projects for the past year and half.

 Despite all the impactful developments in both OSS projects, there are still some tips, tricks, and tweaks that we’ve picked up over the years from our deep experience with both projects.